Commencing a Pension in your SMSF

 Accordingly you apply to commence a Pension using the ESUPERFUND online Pension Application.
-You nominate a commencement date of 1 January 2017 and are 60 years of age at the date of the Pension commencement.
-In this case the minimum Pension you must take per annum is 4% or $24,000.
-However given that the Pension is being commenced halfway during the year then only half of the minimum pension payment must be accessed before 30 June 2017, that is $12,000.
+You nominate a commencement date of 1 January 2022 and are 60 years of age at the date of the Pension commencement.
+In this case the minimum Pension you must take per annum is 2% (Default Minimum Pension Factor 4% reduced by 50% in the 2021-22 FY) or $12,000.
+However given that the Pension is being commenced halfway during the year then only half of the minimum pension payment must be accessed before 30 June 2022, that is $6,000.

 Maximum Pension Income

-With a Simple Account Based Pension (SABP), there is no maximum amount you need to take when you commence a Simple Account Based Pension.
+With an SABP, there is no maximum amount you need to take when you commence an SABP.
 This means that you can take all your Super Benefit as and when desired.

-With a Transition to Retirement Pension (TRAP), the maximum annual pension drawdown for a TRAP is 10%.
+With a TRIS, the maximum annual pension drawdown for a TRIS is 10%.
 This amount is not prorated if the Pension is commenced part way through the financial year.